 Loaded with Vegetables

 - Add a few tablespoons of full-fat yogurt or creme fraîche on top of your portion.
-Mix in and serve, and add more as you eat.
+Mix in and serve.
+Add more as you eat.

-- For a delicious culinary experience, serve it with poached or fried eggs on top.
+- For a delicious culinary experience, serve this spinach-based meal with poached eggs or fried eggs on top.

 - Pickled or fermented vegetables (cornichons, carrots and sour tomatoes) will balance perfectly the taste of this spinach based meal.

 - Add a few slices of Feta cheese and a tablespoon of walnuts on the side.